changes in Access Control mechanism

 7. Different format of duration in eml_access.
 Need slight change for that.

-#3 Updated by Matt Jones almost 20 years ago
+#3 Updated by Matt Jones about 20 years ago

 Jivka: looks like a good plan.
 Here's a few notes about the points you make...